Josh-Daly/IoT-Project/README.md

 Commit 2: 'MainCode-LightHeatHeart' Got the main peripherals working with LCD screen, and the LEDs

 Heartrate sensor is inconsistent, but I have a video of it working, upload somewhere and get a link here:

+Commit 3: 'MainCode-WebsiteStart' get website functioning and gathering data from sensor